 All candidates should visit our website, www.bhnp.org, to familiarize themselves with our organization.

-Blue Heron Nature Preserve is seeking college sophomores, juniors or seniors interested in outdoor and environmental education to serve as environmental education interns.
+Blue Heron Nature Preserve is seeking college sophomores, juniors or seniors interested in outdoor and environmental education to serve as Environmental Education Interns.
 Interns will work alongside BHNP's Education Director and Lead Environmental Educator to develop skills as outdoor educators.
-BHNP's education programs are entering their fourth year and experiencing an exciting amount of growth and change!
 The intern will have the opportunity to learn the foundations of being an effective environmental educator, while being actively involved with helping our organization create new education programs and opportunities.
-This is an unpaid internship.

 The EE intern will report directly to the Lead Environmental Educator and the Education Director.
 The internship will include, but is not limited to, the following duties:

 - Assist Lead Educators with planning, teaching, and evaluating of school programs, Scout programs, day camp programs, and public programs

 - Help maintain an organized classroom and outdoor space